egel-lang/egel-bot/README.md

 ## Compiling

-This is a Linux application which needs the Egel interpreter sources, make sure they are installed and compiled.
+This is a Linux application which needs the Egel interpreter libaries, make sure they are compiled and installed.

 + Egel must be installed system wide.
-+ Go to the `src` directory of the Egel IRC bot distribution.
-+ Run `make`.
++ Do a default cmake build.

 ## Running the bot